Introductory activities

 • Examine how language is used to position those taking the test.

-Read the poem ‘Be Good, Little Migrants’ by Uyen Loewald, which appears in Growing Up Asian in Australia (pp. 225–226) and Growing Up in Australia (pp. 156–157).
+Now read the poem ‘Be Good, Little Migrants’ by Uyen Loewald, which appears in Growing Up Asian in Australia (pp. 225–226) and Growing Up in Australia (pp. 156–157).
 Discuss how the poet conveys the experiences of new Australian migrants, and reflect on the expectation for them to discard their existing cultural identities.
 This discussion can foreshadow the changing aspects and expectations of Australian identity over time.

-For more contextual information and activities on the White Australia Policy, refer to the ABC Education Digibook on this topic.
+For more contextual information and activities on the White Australia policy, refer to the ABC Education Digibook on this topic.

-2. Protest and social change
+Protest and social change

 • the subject matter

-• the linguistic and visual choices, the use of inclusive or polarising language
+• the use of inclusive or polarising language

-3. The changing role of women
+The changing role of women

 • What patterns of representation do you see?